James Hope (Ireland): United Irishman

 Hope concluded that in some quarters the movement for reform had been "merely between commercial and aristocratical interests, to determine which should have the people as its prey".
 In 1795, he took the United Irish pledge or “test” to "persevere in endeavouring to form a brotherhood of affection among Irishmen of every religious persuasion", and "to obtain an equal, full and adequate representation of all the people of Ireland".
 But by then, the Society was abandoning its hopes for parliamentary reform.
 Increasingly, thoughts turned toward insurrection and to prospects for assistance from the new French Republic.

 Hope quickly established himself as a prominent organiser and was elected to the northern committee in Belfast.
 Together with Thomas Addis Emmet in Dublin, he accounted Neilson and McCracken and Thomas Russell in the north the only United Irish leaders who "perfectly" understood the real causes of social disorder and conflict: "the conditions of the labouring class".
 For Hope, Belfast was the centre in Ulster of a "factitious system" in which ultimately there was but:...three parties: those whose industry produced the necessaries of life, those who circulated them, and those whose subsistence depended on fictitious claims and capital, and lived and acted as if men and cattle were created solely for their use and benefit...

 In this Hope was perhaps closest to Russell.
 Commenting on growing trades union activity in Belfast and the surrounding districts in the pages of the movement's paper, the Northern Star, Russell urged "combinations" (labour unions) not only for tradesmen but also for labourers and cottiers.

 In the spring of 1796, Neilson sent Hope to Dublin to help organise the workers in the capital.
 Himself working as a cotton weaver, Hope first recruited textile workers in Balbriggan.
 Then, targeting illegal workers’ combinations, he helped the spread of the organisation, with a considerable Protestant artisan membership, south of the river into the Liberties.
 When the rising came in May 1798, and it was clear that the city's garrison would prevent a United Irish demonstration in the capital, many of these workers quit the city to join the rebel standard in the countryside.

-Hope also travelled to counties in Ulster and Connaught and into the Wicklow Mountains, disseminating literature and organizing localities.
+Hope also travelled, frequently in the company of William Putnam McCabe, to counties in Ulster and Connaught and into the Wicklow Mountains, disseminating literature and organizing localities.
 In one week alone, he travelled over 700 miles.
 In the midst of the Armagh Disturbances. working in parallel with Father James Coigly, he sought to reconcile the Peep o' Day Boys to their traditional enemies, the Catholic Defenders in the cause of what was simply called "The Union".